 1. Does the drive even spin up?
-If you can’t get the platters to move, then you can kiss it goodbye.
+If you can’t get the platters to move, or the drive makes clicking noises, then you can kiss the drive goodbye.
 It’s game over.

-2. Was the hard drive that was misbehaving formatted with NTFS?
+2. Was the misbehaving hard drive formatted with NTFS?

 3. Are you connecting it to a PC running some version of Microsoft Windows?

 Security descriptors in NTFS will thwart your attempts to do what you are attempting.
 That’s part of the “benefits” of using NTFS.
 It prevents someone from physically extracting your drive, hooking it up to their Windows laptop via a drive dock, and gaining fast and easy access to your files.